ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 ---

-This post is aimed at introducing energy industry professionals with to machine learning, and answers the following questions:
+This post is aimed at introducing energy industry professionals to machine learning.
+By the end of the article you will be able to answer the following questions:
 - what is machine learning?
 - why is machine learning so hot right now?
 - what is driving performance?
 - what are the challenges?

-We will then take a survey current applications of energy and machine learning, and ponder what might happen in the future.
+- what's going on in machine learning and energy today?
+- what might the future of energy and machine learning hold?

+## Glossary

+*Artificial intelligence = machines that perceive the environment and take actions to achieve goals*

+*Machine learning = a branch of AI, that gives computers the ability to learn high dimensional patterns from data*

+*Deep learning = a family of machine learning models, that use multi-layered neural networks to approximate functions*

 ## What is machine learning?